Drama and Performance Art

 Spring: Spring Musical

-Our drama production/musical this season is a creation by the students themselves under the artful direction of Mrs. Cathy Naylor.
-All aspects of the production are being generated by the students under her method, giving them ownership over their own creation.
+Our drama production/musical last season was a creation by the students themselves under the artful direction of Mrs. Cathy Naylor, and was a tremendous success.
+All aspects of the production were generated by the students under her method, giving them ownership over their own creation.
 Here is a peek into the process used to develop the production:

 Our Creative Arts Workshop will have fun exploring the entire process of creative drama and the elements of stage production.
 We will do this through movement, voice, problem solving, communication activities, and improvisation.